sh4rkden/sharkfin/README.md

 > sharkfin is in it's early stages of development.
 No compiled builds will be released until the code is production-ready.

 # Prerequisites
-> [!WARNING]
-> These following things are required before testing sharkfin yourself by pure code.

 - [Microsoft Edge WebView2](https://developer.microsoft.com/en-us/microsoft-edge/webview2?form=MA13LH#download)

 # Features
 > [!WARNING]
 > These features are not finalized/finished and may change throughout sharkfin's development depending if claimed features are doable or not.